 Instructions

-- Cut the butter into small cubes and place into your freezer for 1 hour.
+- Cut the butter into small cubes and place into freezer for 1 hour.

 - Adjust the oven rack to the center position and preheat your oven to 400°F. Line one baking sheet with parchment paper.

-- In a large bowl, combine the flour, sugar, salt and baking powder.
+- In a large bowl, combine flour, sugar, salt and baking powder.

 - Add the butter and use a pastry cutter, fork or your hands to mix it with the dry ingredients.

-- Add the egg and mixture until combined.
+- Add the egg and mix until combined.

 - In a small bowl, mix sour cream with heavy cream.
-Add half of it to your butter mixture.
-Mix until incorporated and add more if your dough is still too crumbly.
-It needs to be like cookie dough, but sightly stickier.
+Add ⅔ of it to your butter mixture.
+Mix until incorporated and add more if dough is still too crumbly.

 - Place the dough into a floured surface and divide into 2 equal parts.
 Lightly knead each into a disc, at least 1 inch tall.
 Flip the disc once, then cut it into 8 pieces.

-- Place the scones on the prepared baking sheet, each spaced about 2 inches apart.
+- Place the scones in the prepared baking sheet, each spaced about 2 inches apart.

-- Remove from the oven and let it cool for 20 minutes before pouring in the glaze.
+- Remove from the oven and let it cool for 20 minutes before pouring the glaze on top.

-- Mix the melted butter with the lime juice (and zest if desired).
+- Mix the melted butter with the lime juice (and zest if using).

 - Add the confectioner sugar, mixing until homogeneous.
 If the glaze is too runny, add more sugar, one tablespoon at a time.